synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/Edge.md

 #### Remarks

-Z-index is computed by the system and should not be set manually.
+ComputedZIndex is computed by the system and should not be set manually.
 The z-index of the node.
 This value is set automatically

 ***